Riverside, California Divorce Attorneys

 Another critical factor of any divorce in Riverside, CA is child custody.
 If a divorcing couple has children, the court has a duty to determine a child custody arrangement that is in the children’s best interests.
 This is one area that can lead to serious disagreements.

-The attorneys at the Law Offices of Catherine A. Schwartz can help you maintain a reasonable and realistic outlook on child custody and make your case for child custody based on the best interests of your children, their preferences, and what is ultimately best for your family.
+The attorneys at the Law Offices of Schwartz & Godbey can help you maintain a reasonable and realistic outlook on child custody and make your case for child custody based on the best interests of your children, their preferences, and what is ultimately best for your family.

 Choosing the Best Way to End Your Riverside, CA Marriage